-On December 4th, College Board released PSAT scores to schools.
+On November 6th and 16th, College Board released digital PSAT scores to students.
 Compass has created The PSAT Counselor Toolkit to help counselors make the most of the test results.
 This downloadable suite of resources:

 - Quickly translates all students’ PSAT scores into concordant ACT scores